GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

   </video>
 </figure>

-Starting with Chrome 76, you'll be able to use the new `loading` attribute to lazy load resources without the need to write custom lazy loading code or use a separate JavaScript library.
+Starting with Chrome 76, you'll be able to use the new `loading` attribute to lazy-load resources without the need to write custom lazy-loading code or use a separate JavaScript library.
 Let's dive into the details.

-## Why native lazy loading?
+## Why native lazy-loading?

 According to [HTTPArchive](https://httparchive.org/reports/page-weight), images are the most requested asset type for most websites and usually take up more bandwidth than any other